|Virginia Mini Golf|

 Just down the road from Tiny Town is this Putt-Putt Golf.
 Putt-Putt courses, founded in 1953, have always focused on challenge rather than fantasy.
 Don Clayton designed the original courses with skill rather than luck in mind.
 Emphasis was placed on smooth, level greens and obstacles were positioned to still offer a straight shot at the hole.
 Today's courses reflect this same philosophy.
 In the late 1970s, Putt-Putt began adding rides and other amusements to offset declining interest in miniature golf.

 This Lynchburg course is no exception with emphasis on cleanliness and simplicity.
 A few wild animals are scattered around but not as many as later Putt-Putts.
 The lights suggests that this is an updated course rather than a more modern one.
-The giant putters also appear in Augusta, GA.
-For more, see this website. [map]
+The giant, crossed putters are also installed at the Putt-Putt in Martinez, GA. [map]

 |16th Street Mini Golf [gone]